cyanide-burnout/XReflectorPlus/readme.txt

   dxrfd

   * Data - Key-Value materialized view for BTREE emulation
-  * Remotes - materialized view of Gateways and Spots table, required for dxrfd 3.x and dxrfd 2.90 with multimode NAT support
+  * Remotes - materialized view of Gateways and Spots table, required for dxrfd 3.x and dxrfd 2.90